robbiejdunne/cfg_submission/README.md

 </p>

 ## :wave: About this Repository and Author
-Please note, all the work produced in this repository is mine and/or credited to the publicly produced code, data, and/or libraries used, and is in no way related to the work and analysis I produce for my employers.

-For more information about this repository and the author, I am available through all the following channels:
+For more information about this repository, I am available through all the following channels:
 *    [eddwebster.com](https://www.eddwebster.com/);
 *    edd.j.webster@gmail.com;
 *    [@eddwebster](https://www.twitter.com/eddwebster);